IBM/icp4d-customer-churn-classifier/README.md

    ![enable_service.png](doc/source/images/enable_service.png)

-   > Note: For any additional changes made to your project release, use the update button to save off your changes.
+   > Note: For any additional changes made to your project release, use the update button to save your changes.

    ![update.png](doc/source/images/update.png)